nsider4/InventoryManager/README.md

 data.setMaterial("STONE");
 ```

-Adding the item to the inventory:
+Adding the item to the inventory(Inventory has to be loaded after adding for it to appear in the inventory in-game):
 ```Java
 inv.addItem(data);
 ```